posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 Regarding the returned values from `useUserData()`:

-- `data` (aliased to `user`), `isLoading`, and `error` are refs and therefore reactive.
+- `data` (aliased to `user`), `isLoading`, and `error` are shallow ref and therefore reactive.
 - `reload` is a function that can be called to force a reload of the data without a new navigation.

-Note `useUserData()` can be used in **any component**, not only in the page component.
-We import the function and call it within `<script setup>` like other composables
+Note `useUserData()` can be used in **any component**, not only in the page component: just import the function and call it within `<script setup>` like other composables

 <!-- Advanced use case (cached):

 - Loaders smartly know which params/query params/hash they depend on to force a reload when navigating:
   - Going from `/users/2` to `/users/3` will reload the data no matter how recent the other fetch was because `useUserData` depends on `route.params.id`
-  - Going from `/users/2?name=fab` to `/users/2?name=fab#filters` will try to avoid fetching again as the `route.params.id` didn't change: it will check if the current client side cache expired and if it did, it will fetch again -->
+  - Going from `/users/2?name=fab` to `/users/2?name=fab#filters` will try to avoid fetching again as the `route.params.id` didn't change: it will check if the current client side cache expired and if it did, it will fetch again

+ -->

 By default, **data loaders block the navigation**, meaning they _just work_ with SSR and errors are propagated to the router level (`router.onError()`).
-On top of that, data loads are deduplicated, which means that no mather how many times you use the same data loader in different routes or components, **it will still load the data just once per navigation**.
+On top of that, data loads are deduplicated, which means that no mather how many page components uses the same loader in multiple pages (e.g. nested pages), **it will still load the data just once per navigation**.

 The simplest of data loaders can be defined in just one line and types will be automatically inferred: